jackstapleton/rdb-autoscaling/whitepaper.md

 This change to `.u` will be discussed in a later section.

 The tickerplant then calls `.sub.rep` on the RDB and the schemas, log file, and the log window are passed down as parameters.
-The log window is the gap between the last `upd` processed by the RDB's queue and `.u.i`, the current `upd` message.

 Once the replay is kicked off on the RDB it is marked as the **live** subscriber in `.u.asg.tab`.